 Facilitator.
 Cadet participant indicated facilitators were crucial to effective trainings and current training was not well led.
 One major issue was that unengaging facilitators established a poor tone for training.
 Further, facilitators who treated the trainings as "checking a box" on their to-do list rather than an opportunity for discussion seemed to validate cadets' negative perception of the training and reinforced cynicism toward SHARP training.
-Cadet participants often indicated current trainings run by CASHA were low quality and suggested using professionals as facilitators instead.
-Specifically, CASHA facilitators were seen as lacking training, experience, time, and incentive to produce and deliver an effective training.
+Cadet participants often indicated current trainings run by CASHA were low quality and suggested using professionals as

-"[Training for CASHA facilitators is] all awful...having been a facilitator-for the last CASHA year, the only training that I got was like an hour brief at the beginning of the semester, which was a PowerPoint slide itself."-Upperclassman, Male
+"[Training for CASHA facilitators is] all awful...having been a facilitator for the last CASHA year, the only training that I got was like an hour brief at the beginning of the semester, which was a PowerPoint slide itself." - Upperclassman, Male